-David Stegall has been the Principal Consultant and Founder of Risk Consulting & Expert Services (RCES) since January 1, 2007 with over 42 years of insurance, reinsurance, bond and risk management industry experience.
-As a Chartered Property & Casualty Underwriter, an Associate in Risk Management, an Associate in Reinsurance and a Registered Professional Adjuster he has experience as an underwriter, an agent, a broker, a surety bond producer, a reinsurer, a managing general agent, a third-party administrator, a captive manager, a self- insured fund executive, a risk management consultant, an expert witness and has been retained as an arbitrator in two Arbitrations.
+David Stegall has been the Principal Consultant and Founder of Risk Consulting & Expert Services (RCES) since January 1, 2007 with over 44 years of insurance, reinsurance, bond and risk management industry experience.
+He is a Chartered Property & Casualty Underwriter, an Associate in Risk Management, an Associate in Reinsurance and a Registered Professional Adjuster and has experience as an underwriter, an agent, a broker, a surety bond producer, a reinsurer, a managing general agent, a third-party administrator, a captive manager, a self- insured fund executive, a risk management consultant, an expert witness and has been retained as an arbitrator in two Arbitrations.

 RCES provides research, analysis and advice to commerce, industry, government and individuals.
-The forensic expert witness consulting practice includes designation as an expert witness in 160 case assignments, 75 State cases, 82 Federal cases and three Arbitrations.
-These cases have been located in Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, New Jersey, New York, Nevada, North Carolina, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia, Vermont, Wisconsin and British Columbia, Canada.
-Mr. Stegall has provided 142 expert opinions, been deposed 64 times and testified in five trials and three arbitration hearings.
-His case assignments are divided between 87 for the Defense and 75 for the Plaintiffs.
+The forensic expert witness consulting practice includes designation as an expert witness in 176 case assignments, 89 State cases and 85 Federal cases.
+These cases have been located in Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, New Jersey, New Mexico, New York, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia, Vermont, Washington, Wisconsin and British Columbia, Canada.
+Mr. Stegall has provided 154 expert opinions or reports, been deposed 83 times and testified in six trials and three arbitration hearings.
+His case assignments are divided between 94 for the Defense and 83 for the Plaintiffs.

 - Auto Insurance